Air

 Find out more about airlines, flights and destinations on the Dublin Airport website.

-European Regulation
+UK & European Regulation

 - An airline cannot refuse a booking from you because of your disability, except in very specific circumstances.